(Not as simple as it seems)

-A new bearing should always be inserted by pressing it on the same race with which the hub bearing bore makes contact.
+A new bearing should always be inserted by pressing it on the same race that's going to be pressed into the hub fitting.

 Cartridge bearings are generally fitted into the hub-shell with some interference on the outer bearing race, these cases apply pressure on the bearing external race only.

-To properly press in the new bearing it's necessary to use a special insertion tool (insertion tools are specifically made for each bearing size needs its specific insertion tool).
+To properly press in new bearings are normally used specific insertion tools (each bearing size needs its specific insertion tool).
 Use only an inserting tool that is made for your exact bearing size.